 In the first lecture, we will talk about the many changes that are occurring in electricity markets with an emphasis on the expansion of renewables with stronger climate policies and cheaper costs.
+We will also start to explain how electricity markets work in more detail.

 In the practical session, we will get familiar with a dataset of electricity market hourly data, and analyze the impact that wind is having on this market.
+We will also learn about the richness of electricity data, and how to simplify it.

 Abrell, J., Kosch, M., & Rausch, S. (2019).
 Carbon abatement with renewables: Evaluating wind and solar subsidies in Germany and Spain.
 Journal of Public Economics, 169, 172–202. https://doi.org/10.1016/j.jpubeco.2018.11.007